How Changing the Owner of Your Domain Will Affect Your Domain and Other Attached Gandi Products¶

 - The change does not modify the technical characteristics of the domain name given: zone file, DNS, associated messaging, associated hosting, etc.

 Some Gandi services associated with the domain name will also change ownership during a change of ownership.
-It is up to you to terminate these services before giving up your domain name to another person or organization if you do not want that the future owner to have access to these services.
+It is up to you to terminate these services before giving up your domain name to another person or organization if you do not want the future owner to have access to these services.

 - Expiration Date